Analyst-Joan/Walmart-Sales-Analytics/README.md

 ## Business Problem
 Retail businesses operate in a fast-paced and highly competitive environment where growth and profitability depend on understanding **what drives sales, when demand peaks, and which customers and products create the most value**.
-Without effective analysis of large transaction datasets, organizations struggle to optimize pricing, inventory allocation, staffing, and product strategy—leading to missed revenue opportunities and operational inefficiencies.
+Without effective analysis of large transaction datasets, organizations struggle to optimize pricing, inventory allocation, staffing, and product strategy, leading to missed revenue opportunities and operational inefficiencies.

 ## Objective
 - Convert Walmart retail transaction data into actionable business insights